ShinChven/vite-react-ssr-with-feathersjs/README.md

 This is a template for Vite React SSR with FeathersJS.

+In this template, the Vite React SSR project is deployed to the FeathersJS project's `app`, with the client in `public`, and the server in `src/ssr/server`.

 ## Key Components in This Template

 - Vite: The framework for frontend that handles compilation, bundling, and development server with hot reloading out of the box.